GRI 300 Environmental

 ---|---|---|

-1) Scope 2 emissions were calculated using the market-based method as indicated in the Scope 2 Guidance of the GHG Protocol.
-According to the site-based method, Scope 2 emissions amounted to 200,600 metric tons of CO2e (previous year: 239,800 metric tons).
+2) Scope 2 emissions were calculated using the market-based method as indicated in the Scope 2 Guidance of the GHG Protocol.
+According to the site-based method, Scope 2 emissions amounted to 191,200 tons of CO2e (previous year: 200,600 tons).

-The sum of direct (Scope 1) and energy-related indirect (Scope 2) greenhouse gas emissions in 2020 was 385,300 metric tons of CO2e, equaling a decrease of 11 percent compared with the previous year.
-Scope 1 emissions stem primarily from the combustion of fossil fuels such as natural gas and, to a lesser extent, from the use of fuels and coolants.
-These emissions fell by nearly 4 percent in the reporting year.
-Greenhouse gas emissions from purchased electricity and heat (Scope 2) decreased significantly by 20 percent due to lower energy consumption and increased use of green electricity.
+The sum of direct (Scope 1) and energy-related indirect (Scope 2) greenhouse gas emissions in the 2021 financial year amounted to 340,200 tons of CO2e, a decrease of 12 percent compared to the previous year (385,500 tons of CO2e).
+Scope 1 emissions at Bertelsmann stem primarily from the combustion of fossil fuels such as natural gas.
+These emissions fell by 9 percent in the 2021 financial year, in particular due to declines in business at Bertelsmann Printing Group.
+Scope 2 emissions from the purchase of electricity and heat were reduced by 16 percent.
+The shift to green electricity alone, particularly at sites in Germany, saved about 40,000 tons of CO2e.

 in tons of CO2 equivalents (CO2e)